 This game will be played from a 'bird's-eye-view' perspective.
 That means we'll be looking down at each level, as if we were viewing it from the sky.
 Building a mini golf game is fun because each level is like a new maze we need to solve, and our success will depend on how well we can predict the way our golf ball is going to bounce off the walls of our maze.
 We'll also introduce 'tunnels' to transport our ball to different areas.
 These will make the hole easier to get to in some situations, but present a hazard in others.

-To jump right into learning even more about Scratch coding and building cool Scratch games, check out our online intermediate game building club or free intro to Scratch Ninja live small-group class, led by an expert:
+To jump right into learning even more about Scratch coding and building cool Scratch games, check out our Scratch classes (Scratch Ninja for Grades 2-5 and Accelerated Scratch for Grades 5-9), led by an expert and designed by professionals from Google, Stanford, and MIT.
+There's no risk in trying with our free intro session:

 Learn how to make a golf game in Scratch